HermanPeeren/yubikeyauth/documentation/yubikeyplus.md

 * PHP 5.3.10 or later.
 Recommended: PHP 5.5.0 or later.
 * Joomla!
 3.2.1 or later.
 Recommended: the latest released Joomla!
 3 version.
+* Your server's firewall needs to allow connections over port 443 to the domains `api.yubico.com`, `api2.yubico.com`, `api3.yubico.com`, `api4.yubico.com` and `api5.yubico.com`.
+These are the service endpoints used to validate your YubiKey codes.
+If they are not accessible the two factor authentication with YubiKey will fail.
 * The cURL extension for PHP installed and activated.

 You also need the following on the browser side: